giovannifarina/Minimal-Hitting-Set-Algorithms/README.md

 # Adapated fork from https://github.com/VeraLiconaResearchGroup/Minimal-Hitting-Set-Algorithms

-The executable returns the size of the Minimum Hitting Set
+This fork prints the size of the Minimum Hitting Set